LilSpinachBoy1/LeggysAdventure/Scripts/TILEMAP_INFO.md

 - 2: Grass tile (i.e. Green and brown)
 - 3: Brick tile

+Following this grid, the final line of the file should store the start and end positions for the level, with each value separated by a space.

 ## Accessing tiles
 When a Level object is created, it creates a dictionary of tiles, with the key corresponding to each tile's code (see creating levels above).
 ## Debugging a level